JohnD-Axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 Customers with active support contracts need to log in to access restricted content.

-The following reference documents are also available:

-* [Supported Platforms](https://docs.axway.com/bundle/Axway_Products_SupportedPlatforms_allOS_en) - Lists the different operating systems, databases, browsers, and thick client platforms supported by each Axway product.
+For information on the different operating systems, databases, browsers, and thick client platforms supported by each Axway product, see [Supported Platforms](https://docs.axway.com/bundle/Axway_Products_SupportedPlatforms_allOS_en).
-* [Interoperability Matrix](https://docs.axway.com/bundle/Axway_Products_InteroperabilityMatrix_allOS_en) - Provides product version and interoperability information for Axway products.

 ## Support services